Sometimes it is good to find a story with a happy ending. This is one such story.

 Thanks to pleas on social media, they drummed up a few tips on where Scruggs had been seen, but never caught sight of him.
 An upset Zirkle finally decided she had to go home and take care of the rest of her dogs.
-An even more upset Jordan kept looking.
+An even more upset Swenson kept looking.

 Finally a lead

 Early on Thursday, a post popped up on the Paradise Valley forum at Nextdoor.com, a website that connects neighbors.

 “Stuffs (sic) last seen this morning at 6:20 am by Potters Marsh,” it said.
 “Please don’t chase.
 Very skittish.”